Endocrine-Related Cancer

 Endocrine-Related Cancer is a monthly peer-reviewed medical journal covering cancers in endocrine organs — such as the breast, prostate, pituitary, testes, ovaries, and neuroendocrine system — and hormone-dependent cancers occurring elsewhere in the body.
 Its scope covers basic, translational, clinical and experimental studies.

 The journal is published by Bioscientifica on behalf of the Society for Endocrinology.
-It is also an official journal of the European Society of Endocrinology, the Endocrine Society of Australia and the Japanese Hormone and Cancer Society.
-The editor-in-chief is Matthew Ringel MD, PhD (Ralph W. Kurtz Professor of Medicine, and Director of the Division of Endocrinology and Metabolism at The Ohio State University, USA) and, according to the ISI Journal Citation Reports, the journal has a 2020 impact factor of 5.678.
+It is also an official journal of the North American Neuroendocrine Tumor Society, the Endocrine Society of Australia and the Japanese Hormone and Cancer Society.
+The editor-in-chief is Matthew Ringel MD, PhD (Ralph W. Kurtz Professor of Medicine, and Director of the Division of Endocrinology and Metabolism at The Ohio State University, USA) and, according to the ISI Journal Citation Reports, the journal has a 2024 impact factor of 4.6.

 History

 Endocrine-Related Cancer was founded as Reviews on Endocrine-Related Cancer, the in-house journal of Zeneca (now AstraZeneca) published by its parent company ICI Pharmaceuticals.
 It was taken over by the Society for Endocrinology in 1994 when it was renamed, and the remit was extended to include a limited number of original research articles to complement the existing reviews.
 The numbers of research articles gradually increased over time.

 The editor-in-chief of the journal at the time of the name change and remit extension was Vivian H.T.
-James, who took the journal’s precursor and set Endocrine-Related Cancer on a firm footing for development and expansion.
+James, who took the journal's precursor and set Endocrine-Related Cancer on a firm footing for development and expansion.
 Marc Lippman took over leadership in 2000 and managed the fourfold increase in published pages.
 He also oversaw an impact factor increase from 0.933 in 1999 to 4.597 in 2004.

 In 2006, Endocrine-Related Cancer was adopted as an official journal by the European Society of Endocrinology, in 2015 by the Japan Hormone and Cancer Society and in 2021 by the Endocrine Society of Australia.
 James Fagin held the role of editor-in-chief from 2006 to 2010.
 During this time the impact factor rose to 5.236.

 There were four annual issues of the journal from 1994 to 2010.
 From 2011 to 2015 Endocrine-Related Cancer was published bimonthly and, as of 2017, is published monthly.